KAR-NG/Food-Poison-Survey-Analysis-using-Multiple-Correspondence-Analysis/poison.md

 ## 4 EDA

-EDA stands for Exploratory data analysis, which is using graphical methods to explore the data, to find and understand trends.
+EDA stands for Exploratory data analysis, which is using graphical methods to explore the data, to find and understand the general trends.

 ### 4.1 Age and Time